 - 3. The Board received an update on the organization's performance. - 4.
-The Board received an update from the following Board Committees: District Excellence Committee; Club Leadership Roles and Responsibilities Committee; Region Advisor Selection Committee; District Leadership Roles, Responsibilities and Evaluation Committee; Prioritization Committee; and Policy Review Committee.
+The Board received an update from the following Board Committees: District Excellence Committee; Club Leadership Roles and Responsibilities Committee; and the Region Advisor Selection Committee.

 5. HIGHLY CONFIDENTIAL